 The best place to store Firewood

-You may be inspired by countless images and designs of firewood storage inside the house in an old bookshelf, but the best way to store firewood indoors is to not store it indoors.
-While it’s convenient, you take the risk of carrying various critters into your home such as spiders, mice, ants and termites as well as potential mould.
+You may be inspired by countless images and designs of firewood storage inside the house on an old bookshelf, but the best way to store firewood indoors is not to store it indoors.
+While it’s convenient, you take the risk of carrying various critters into your home, such as spiders, mice, ants and termites as well as potential mould.
 A general rule is that you shouldn’t store wood next to the foundations of your home in case there are termites.
-Plus, keeping fresher wood indoors in a tight spot means it can’t get the air it needs to properly dry, which can cause the logs to rot, and form mould around the walls.
+Plus, keeping fresher wood indoors in a tight spot means it can’t get the air it needs to properly dry, which can cause the logs to rot and form mould around the walls.

 Correctly stacking your Firewood